TurboGears/tgcloud/README.md

+# TODO: Add support for MongoDB (requires TurboGears 2.3.5)
+# TODO: Add support for Vagrant / Docker
+# TODO: Add support for Vagrant / AWS
+# TODO: Add support for Docker (standalone)
+# TODO: Add Puppet support
+# TODO: Add Chef support
+# TODO: Add Ansible support
+# TODO: Document how to modify these recipes to suit any given project
+# TODO: Document using with existing project

 What This Box Provides
 ======================

-Using the tools here, you will be provided with a fully functional Ubuntu 14.10 virtual machine, running Python 3.4 in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL or MySQL (depending on your configuration).
+Using the tools here, you will be provided with a fully functional Ubuntu 14.10 virtual machine, running Python 3.4 (or 2.7) in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL or MySQL (depending on your configuration).

 Getting Started
 ===============